rafitajaen/rafitajaen/README.md

     const sameThoughts: boolean = compareThinking(world.people.you, world.people.me)

     if(sameThoughts)
         return "Just write 'git merge rafitajaen' on the console" else
-    throw new Error("undefined error")
+        throw new Error("It is very likely that the world will explode...")

 }
 ```